 Mathematics is not really about how to compute answers to problems that other people have already solved.

 What you have to do is realize that your value comes from knowing what it is that you are computing, and what it is that needs to be computed.
 The computer is very bad at this; it is not adaptable or insightful.
-That is where you can beat it, and that's why you need to understand the meanings of the things we study.
+That is where you can beat it, and that's why you need to understand the meanings (the definitions and the theorems and the proofs) of the things we study.
 You need to practice them, not because you will be called on to compute them, but because you need to know how they work, how they interact with one another, what they mean, when to use them, and when not to.